annshinewu/Fundamentals-of-Python/chapter1.md

 A loop control statement is basically a loop that contains a conditional statement, controlling each executive statement inside the loop for each iterations.

-In the example above, it prints all even numbers (with the expression of x%2==0, finding all numbers divisible by 2) wihtin the range of 0 to 25(using the for loop)
+In the example above, it prints all even numbers (with the expression of x%2==0, finding all numbers divisible by 2) within the range of 0 to 25(using the for loop)

 Loop Control Statements are especially useful when processing arrays or a set of data.
 `@instructions`